langpingxue/atlassian-skills/README.md

 A Claude Code skill for integrating with Jira, Confluence, and Bitbucket.
 Supports both Cloud and Data Center deployments.

+**Note**: This project has been tested and verified on Atlassian Data Center.
+Cloud functionality has not been verified yet.
+If you encounter any issues with Cloud deployments, please report them.

 ## What is a Skill?

 Skills are folders containing a `SKILL.md` file that teach Claude Code new capabilities.
 When you add this skill to your project, Claude can directly interact with your Atlassian products - creating issues, searching pages, managing pull requests, and more.